fourward-thinking/fourward-thinking.github.io/index.md

 * Text message interface.
 See notifications, and reply to confirm attendance all through text message.
 * Slack integration to facilitate notification and organization of meetings.
 * A Slack Bot to suggest and help implement Fourward Thinking meetings.
-* A rating system for meetings and sensei participation.
+* A rating system for meetings and  participation.

 ## Team